Mirandadaa/mica-gd300/lectures/proj-storytelling.md

 1. Research on visuals - What tone do you want to tell the story in?
 Create mood boards.
 1. Create storyboards to communicate your idea/story visually.
 1. Create animatics to get the rough timing.
-1. Animate, record audio/video, etc.
+1. Animate and/or record video, etc.
 1. Get feedback and iterate.